doozMen/wispr-flow-reader/README.md

 > ⚠️ **Early Stage Software**: This tool is in early development and may have bugs or incomplete features.
 Use at your own risk.

-A command-line tool to query and analyze transcriptions from the [Wispr Flow](https://wispr.com/) voice dictation app database on macOS.
+A command-line tool to query and analyze voice transcriptions from [Wispr Flow](https://wispr.com/) and [WhisperNotes](https://mazzystar.com/whispernotes) on macOS.

 ## Features

+### Wispr Flow
 - List recent transcriptions with filtering options
 - Search transcriptions by text content
 - Export transcriptions to JSON, CSV, or plain text
 - View statistics about your transcription usage
 - Filter by application, date range, or sharing status

+### WhisperNotes (Experimental)
+- Import transcriptions from WhisperNotes exports
+- Search and list imported transcriptions
+- Designed for offline meeting transcriptions

 ## Installation